Michael C. Andolina

 Previously, Mike served as the deputy head of litigation at a large firm in Chicago, where he practiced for more than 20 years.

-Mike has served as lead litigation counsel for clients in two of the most high-profile restructurings in recent years.
-He currently represents the Boy Scouts of America in its Chapter 11 proceedings pending in the United States Bankruptcy Court for the District of Delaware.
+Mike has served as lead resolution counsel for clients in two of the most high-profile restructurings in recent years.
+He currently represents the Boy Scouts of America in its Chapter 11 proceedings pending in the United States Bankruptcy Court for the District of Delaware and on appeal to the Third Circuit Court of Appeals.
 Mike also represents Honda in connection with the worldwide restructuring of Takata.
 He was instrumental in negotiation, design, development and implementation of the Takata Airbag Tort Compensation Trust Fund, which was established in connection with Takata's Chapter 11 Bankruptcy Plan of Reorganization to compensate individuals injured by the rupture or aggressive deployment of certain Takata airbag inflators.

 Mike has extensive experience assisting clients with investigating allegations of wrongdoing and conducting confidential internal investigations intended to provide the client with information relevant to the discharge of its duties.
 He has conducted internal investigations, in both the United States and abroad, on behalf of public and private corporations in a wide range of industries, including the airline, consumer goods, insurance, manufacturing, medical device, pharmaceutical and professional services industries.